craigfrancis/framework/framework/0.1/doc/notes/white-site.md

 ---

-## Automatic views

-As we don't want to waste time creating lots of view files, we can get the framework to use a standard view that simply gives us two content managed text areas.

-Todo this, first create the generic view file:

-	/app/library/view/place-holder.ctp

-	<?php
-		echo_place_holder();
-	?>

-And add the following code:
+## Place holder text

+To show the content, use a generic function such as:

 	/app/library/setup/setup.php